 If the sum owed exceeds £750, the landlord may consider serving a statutory demand on the tenant with a view to commence bankruptcy proceedings against them.
 However, the landlord has to bear in mind that the bankruptcy of the tenant may reduce the chance of them getting paid in full since the landlord will become an ordinary unsecured creditor on the bankruptcy of the tenant.

 If the premises have been sub-let, the head landlord can serve notice on the sub-tenant requiring them to pay their rent to the head landlord until the arrears are paid off.
+The sub-tenant must be given 14 clear days' notice before the rent is paid directly to the head landlord.
 There are some conditions that the head landlord must fulfil before doing this so legal advice is essential.

 When forfeiting a tenancy, the landlord can either issue proceedings for recovery of possession or peacefully re-enter the premises.
 Usually, the first method will be used, as the landlord does not want to run the risk of any claim of violent re-entry.